GSA/plainlanguage.gov/_pages/guidelines/test/paraphrase-testing.md

 ### Paraphrase testing from the Veterans Benefits Administration

+Veterans Benefits Administration refers to paraphrase testing as protocol testing.

 #### The information was so general that it would have generated calls:

 Veterans Benefits Administration tested a letter in which users appeared to understand every word.
 However, when asked what they would do if they got this letter, most people said they would call VBA's toll-free number.